 Is there any needed fence repair?

 2. How much to replace a court?
-Just inform the seller and buyer that it’s going to be over $100,000.
+Without beating around the bush, it will between $80,000-$100,000+.
 Surely I can’t be serious.
 (Yes.
 I am.
 And stop calling me Shirley.)
 In most cases, the court is in a remote part of the property, which will need to be accessed.
 The landscaping to get to-and-from will probably be damaged and need to be repaired.
 The fence will likely need to be taken down and completely replaced.
 The asphalt will need to be removed from the site and repaved.
 The court will need to be repainted.
 On 7,200 sqft, this adds up to $100,000 very quickly.

 3. How much to remove a court?
 I, honestly, really, truly can’t say as I have never been involved with a court removal.
 There are so many factors but I would guess somewhere in the $30,000-plus range.
 The big factors are much the same as item one.
 Keep in mind, 7,200 sqft X 3-5 inches of asphalt plus 4 inches of gravel are going to have to be broken up and hauled away.
 That and the fence will have to be removed too.
 (Just describing everything that goes into it is giving me anxiety.)